mysql/mysql-shell-plugins/mrs_plugin/examples/mrs_notes/readme.md

 In this case the layer consists of one VIEW and four STORED PROCEDUREs.

-- notesAll … a VIEW of all notes the user is allowed to see.
+- notes_all … a VIEW of all notes the user is allowed to see.
-- noteShare … a STORED PROCEDURE to share a note with another user.
+- note_share … a STORED PROCEDURE to share a note with another user.
-- noteAcceptShare … a STORED PROCEDURE to accept a shared note.
+- note_accept_share … a STORED PROCEDURE to accept a shared note.
-- noteUpdate ... a STORED PROCEDURE to update a shared note
+- note_update ... a STORED PROCEDURE to update a shared note
-- noteDelete ... a STORED PROCEDURE to delete a shared note
+- note_delete ... a STORED PROCEDURE to delete a shared note